She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “Yes, chef.”

-Joao laughed so hard at the word chef that he nearly dropped the packet of rosemary he was carrying.
+João laughed so hard at the word chef that he nearly dropped the rosemary.

-In that kitchen, there was no room to hide behind polish.
-Every movement required adjustment, stepping aside, brushing past one another.
+That little kitchen had no room for pretense.
+Every movement required adjustment, waiting, brushing past one another, shifting elbows, passing bowls hand to hand.
 Augusto had not stood shoulder to shoulder with another person in a kitchen in years.
-He had not realized until that moment how much of loneliness was physical.
+He had not realized, until then, how much loneliness has a physical shape.

 “Every day,” she said.